esby-space/rubiks-cube/README.md

 ## to calibrate

-because every picture of a rubik's cube is different (lighting, color, shades, etc) calibration needs to be done before using it.
+because every picture of a rubik's cube is different (lighting, color, shades, etc) calibration needs to be done before using it.  thank you so much to [nathancy](https://stackoverflow.com/questions/24916870/python-opencv-rubiks-cube-solver-color-extraction) for creating the ui!!

 1. take a picture of the rubik's cube in your lighting
 2. rename it `rubik.jpg` and put it in the `calibration` directory